soapbox-pub/rebased/docs/config.md

 This config contains two queues: `federator_incoming` and `federator_outgoing`.
 Both have the `max_jobs` set to `50`.

-## Pleroma.Web.Federator.RetryQueue

-* `enabled`: If set to `true`, failed federation jobs will be retried
-* `max_jobs`: The maximum amount of parallel federation jobs running at the same time.
-* `initial_timeout`: The initial timeout in seconds
-* `max_retries`: The maximum number of times a federation job is retried

 ## Pleroma.Web.Metadata
 * `providers`: a list of metadata providers to enable.
 Providers available:
   * Pleroma.Web.Metadata.Providers.OpenGraph